 What soaps and products can I use with my greywater system?

-Plant-friendly products are obviously key when reusing greywater.
+Plant-friendly cleaning products are key when reusing greywater.
 Here’s what the pros at Greywater Action recommend:

 What are the benefits of greywater reuse?

 Aside from the obvious benefits of saving a ton of water (and money on your water bill), reusing your greywater keeps it out of the sewer or septic system, reducing the chance that it will pollute local rivers and lakes.
-Additionally, greywater reuse increases the productivity of sustainable backyard ecosystems that provide food and shelter for wildlife.
+Additionally, greywater can support local wildlife with food and shelter.
+It’s a reliable source water for backyard ecosystems.

 Greywater system… that sounds complicated!